John Marshall: Supreme Court Chief Justice

-Soon after becoming chief justice, Marshall changed the manner in which the Supreme Court announced its decisions.
-Previously, each Justice would author a separate opinion (known as a seriatim opinion) as was done in the Virginia Supreme Court of his day and is still done today in the United Kingdom and Australia.
-Under Marshall, however, the Supreme Court adopted the practice of handing down a single majority opinion of the Court, allowing it to present a clear rule.
+reliable, predictable, and definitive final judgments in legal and constitutional matters".

 The Court met in Washington only two months a year, from the first Monday in February through the second or third week in March.
 Six months of the year the justices were doing circuit duty in the various states.
 When the Court was in session in Washington, the justices boarded together in the same rooming house, avoided outside socializing, and discussed each case intently among themselves.
 Decisions were quickly made, usually in a matter of days.
 The justices did not have clerks, so they listened closely to the oral arguments, and decided among themselves what the decision should be.

 Marshall's opinions were workmanlike and not especially eloquent or subtle.
 His influence on learned men of the law came from the charismatic force of his personality and his ability to seize upon the key elements of a case and make highly persuasive arguments.
 As Oliver Wolcott observed when both he and Marshall served in the Adams administration, Marshall had the knack of "putting his own ideas into the minds of others, unconsciously to them".
-By 1811, Justices appointed by a Democratic-Republican president had a 5-to-2 majority on the Court, but Marshall retained ideological and personal leadership of the Court.
+By 1811, justices appointed by a Democratic-Republican president had a 5-to-2 majority on the Court, but Marshall retained ideological and personal leadership of the Court.
 Marshall regularly curbed his own viewpoints, preferring to arrive at decisions by consensus.
 Only once did he find himself on the losing side in a constitutional case.
 In that case—Ogden v.
 Saunders in 1827—Marshall set forth his general principles of constitutional interpretation:

 To say that the intention of the instrument must prevail; that this intention must be collected from its words; that its words are to be understood in that sense in which they are generally used by those for whom the instrument was intended; that its provisions are neither to be restricted into insignificance, nor extended to objects not comprehended in them, nor contemplated by its framers—is to repeat what has been already said more at large, and is all that can be necessary.

 While Marshall was attentive when listening to oral arguments and often persuaded other justices to adopt his interpretation of the law, he was not widely read in the law, and seldom cited precedents.
 After the Court came to a decision, he would usually write it up himself.
-Often he asked Justice Joseph Story, a renowned legal scholar, to do the chores of locating the precedents, saying, "There, Story; that is the law of this case; now go and find the authorities."
+Often he asked Justice Joseph Story, a renowned legal scholar and longtime friend of Marshall, to do the chores of locating the precedents, saying, "There, Story; that is the law of this case; now go and find the authorities."